 ASSOCIATED SYMPTOMS AND WHEN TO SEEK HELP FROM YOUR MEDICAL PROVIDER OR A SPECIALIST

 Knowing when constipation requires professional evaluation is key.
-In general, if constipation becomes progressive either in frequency or severity and not manageable with the simple measures described above, you should seek medical attention.
+In general, if constipation becomes progressive either in frequency or severity and not manageable with the simple measures described above, one should seek medical attention.
 Constipation often is accompanied by other symptoms which can be very important in terms of determining the nature of the problem and knowing when you should see a medical provider.
-Not infrequently, constipation is associated with a bloating sensation, mild nausea and perhaps mild cramping pain all of which are generally relieved by bowel movements.
-Clearly, if one has worsening nausea and repeated vomiting or if abdominal pain becomes severe and constant one should seek immediate help.
-Also, if constipation is associated with a change in stool size — narrow like a pencil or ribbon — change in frequency, or if any blood is seen from the rectum, one should see a medical provider.
+Not infrequently, constipation is associated with a bloating sensation, mild nausea, and perhaps mild cramping pain, all of which are generally relieved by bowel movements.
+Clearly, if one has worsening nausea and repeated vomiting or if abdominal pain becomes severe and constant, one should seek immediate help.
+Also, if constipation is associated with a change in stool size — narrow like a pencil or ribbon — change in stool frequency, or if any blood is seen, one should see a medical provider.

 HOW DO YOU EVALUATE CONSTIPATION?

 There are several tests that could be considered when constipation persists in spite of basic measures or if the constipation is associated with other symptoms.

 Considering the normal function of the colon and rectum, constipation can be understood as failure of the colon to adequately push the stool forward, failure to sense distension or fullness of the rectum, or failure of the coordinated reflex relaxation of the pelvic muscles to allow for evacuation of stool.
 Rare anatomic abnormalities (rectocele, enterocele, sigmoidocele) can inhibit normal evacuation.
 Constipation can be a result of mechanical blockage of the bowel by scarring and constriction of the bowel lumen or by narrowing of the lumen due to growth of a tumor or mass.